 An individual residing in a treatment facility may voluntarily apply for FoodShare.
-If an individual will be using FoodShare to purchase meals, the facility or an employee of the facility must be designated as an authorized representative with the F-10126B (scroll through the forms and select F-10126B) Appoint, Change, or Remove an Authorized Representative: Organization form.
-The authorized representative must apply on the individual's behalf (see 2.1.3.3 USE OF AN AUTHORIZED REPRESENTATIVE).
+If an individual will be using FoodShare to purchase meals, the facility or an employee of the facility must be designated as an authorized representative with the Appoint, Change, or Remove an Authorized Representative form (F-10126B, Organization).
+The authorized representative must apply on the individual's behalf (see SECTION 2.1.3.3 USE OF AN AUTHORIZED REPRESENTATIVE).